klippa-app/react-native-klippa-scanner-sdk/README.md

 ### iOS
 Use the following properties in the config when running `getCameraResult`: `PrimaryColor`, `AccentColor`, `OverlayColor`, `WarningBackgroundColor`, `WarningTextColor`, `OverlayColorAlpha`.

+## Important iOS note
+Older iOS versions do not ship the Swift libraries.
+To make sure the SDK works on older iOS versions, you can configure the build to embed the Swift libraries using the build setting `EMBEDDED_CONTENT_CONTAINS_SWIFT = YES`.

 ## About Klippa